 As we already discussed, there aren’t many half-caff Keurig machine compatible capsules, and therefore it is even harder to find ones with a bold taste.

-So it’s cool to know that these pods give the full coffee experience you’re looking for, but half the caffeine, without getting you jittery.
+So it’s cool to know that these pods can give you the coffee experience you’re looking for, but half the caffeine, without making you jittery.

 The coffee made with these k-cups is full-bodied and well-balanced.

-It’s also worth mentioning that the company producing these half-caff capsules is USDA organic-, Fair Trade- and Rainforest Alliance- certified.
+It’s also worth mentioning that the company producing these half-caff capsules is USDA organic- and Fair Trade-certified.

-If high-quality products, delivered through responsible production processes and environmental care are your choice too, these Keurig-compatible pods are great.
+If high-quality products, delivered through responsible production processes and environmental care are your choice too, these Keurig-compatible pods are undoubtedly a great choice.

-It should be noted though, that the company is pretty consistent in providing good quality pods batch after batch.
-On top of that, Skinny girl capsules have pretty cool packaging.
+However the company is pretty consistent in providing good-quality pods batch after batch.
+On top of that, Skinnygirl capsules contain Rainforest Alliance-certified coffee.

-Skinnygirl coffee capsules are free of artificial flavors, colors, and sweeteners, which is also highly appreciated.
+As with other pods on the list, the ground coffee beans are free of artificial flavors, colors, and sweeteners, which is also highly appreciated.